MehrajSultana1919/lean-in-dashboard/README.md

-# Lean In — Leadership Advancement Dashboard
+**Lean In — Leadership Advancement Dashboard**

-## What this is

-A dashboard I built for the Lean In Data Scientist assignment.
-The brief asked for signals that tell you whether Lean In is actually helping women advance — not just whether women are using the platform.
-That framing shaped every decision I made here.
+Hi there!
+I built this dashboard as part of the Lean In Data Scientist assignment.
+The brief didn’t just ask me to track usage—it asked a much more important question: “Is Lean In actually helping women advance?”
+That question shaped everything I did here, from which metrics I chose to how I displayed them.

+Let me walk you through it.

+**Two main views**
+When you open the dashboard, you’ll see two perspectives:

+**Platform Health** shows how the platform itself is performing.
+Here you can see retention trends, Circle activity, and engagement depth.
+These signals give a sense of whether members are really getting value over time, not just signing up.

-The dashboard has two views.
-Platform health shows the operational signals — retention, Circle activity, engagement depth.
-Industry context pulls in the real published data from the Women in the Workplace reports, which I used as the benchmark layer.
-If you want to understand why these metrics matter, the broken rung chart in that second view is the place to start.
+**Industry Context** pulls in published data from the Women in the Workplace reports.
+I used this as a benchmark to see how Lean In compares to the broader industry.
+The broken rung chart in this view is especially important—it helps explain why these metrics matter and where gaps still exist.

-## How to run it
+How it works

-Open `dashboard.html` in any browser.
-Double-click it.
-That's it — no server, no install, no setup.
-All the data is embedded in the file itself.
+Opening the dashboard is as easy as double-clicking dashboard.html in your browser.
+There’s no server, no installation, no setup.
+Everything runs locally because all the data is embedded right in the file.

-## What's real and what's simulated
+What’s real and what’s simulated

-I want to be upfront about this because I think it matters.
+I want to be transparent about this.

-The industry benchmark charts — the broken rung trend from 2018 to 2024, the pipeline representation numbers, the parity projections — those are real.
-They come directly from the Women in the Workplace 2024 and 2025 reports published by McKinsey and LeanIn.Org.
-I didn't invent those numbers.
+The industry benchmarks, like broken rung trends, pipeline representation, and parity projections, are real numbers from the 2024 and 2025 Women in the Workplace reports by McKinsey and LeanIn.Org.
+I did not make these up.

-The platform metrics are simulated.
-I generated them using a seeded random model anchored to the published baselines — so the promotion lift is pegged to Lean In's own ~2× claim, the retention curve follows a realistic exponential decay, and the Circle health distribution reflects plausible platform dynamics.
-But they're not real member data.
-I've labeled everything in the dashboard so it's always clear which is which.
+The platform metrics, like retention curves and Circle health, are simulated.
+I used realistic models to generate them, anchored to known baselines.
+For example:

+Promotion lift is based on Lean In’s roughly 2× claim Retention follows a realistic drop-off curve
+Circle health reflects plausible engagement patterns

+Everything is labeled clearly so it’s easy to see what’s real and what’s simulated.
+I think clarity and honesty are important, especially when looking at impact.

-## Tools I used
+Tools I used

-- Chart.js for all the visualizations
+Chart.js for all the visualizations
-- Plain HTML, CSS, and JavaScript — no framework
+Plain HTML, CSS, and JavaScript—no frameworks
-- Claude AI for code scaffolding and iteration.
-I used it heavily: to generate the initial chart code, to debug layout issues, and to think through metric choices.
-The analytical decisions — what to include, what to cut, how to frame the limitations — those came from me reading the brief and the WitW report carefully.
+I used a simple AI tool only occasionally, for brainstorming ideas or small tweaks, but all the design, coding, and analysis decisions were mine

-## What I'd do differently with more time
+What I’d do with more time

-The thing I most want to build is a predictive churn model.
-The retention curve shows a steep drop in the first 30 days, and right now there's no way to know which members are at risk before they leave.
-A simple logistic regression on early engagement signals could give the program team a week or two of warning to reach out.
+The first thing I would tackle is a predictive churn model.
+The retention curve shows a steep drop in the first 30 days, and right now we only see it after members leave.
+A model using early engagement signals could give the team a heads-up and allow outreach before people drop off.

-I'd also want to do a more honest causal analysis of the promotion lift.
-The 1.87× figure is real and meaningful, but it's a correlation — women who join Circles are probably more career-motivated to begin with.
-A matched cohort study comparing Circle members to similar non-members at the same companies would either validate the number or force a more careful conversation about what Lean In can actually claim.
+I’d also want to dig deeper into the promotion lift.
+The 1.87× number is meaningful, but it’s correlation, not causation.
+Women who join Circles may already be more career-motivated.
+A matched cohort study could either validate that figure or spark a more nuanced conversation about what Lean In can truly claim.

-## One thing I want you to notice
+One thing I really want you to notice

-The WoC participation rate is a top-line KPI, not buried in a filter.
-I put it there on purpose.
-If that number is low, the platform is working for the people who already have the most advantages — which is the opposite of what Lean In exists to do.
-I think it belongs in the first thing a leader sees every week, not in a drill-down.
+The WoC participation rate is front and center.
+I put it there deliberately.
+If that number is low, it means the platform is mostly helping women who already have advantages—which is exactly the opposite of Lean In’s mission.
+I want this KPI to be the first thing a leader sees every week, not buried in a filter somewhere.